troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 A potential inconsistency in our treatment is that we based our exploration of energy scale on solar energy as a prelude to stellar energy capture.
 But in the thermodynamic treatment, we implicitly added our power source to the existing solar input.
 If the sun is the source, we should not double-count its contribution.
 Nonetheless, continued, relentless growth would eventually demand a departure from solar capture on Earth and drive the same thermodynamic challenges regardless.
 Synthesizing the messages: we can't continue 2.3% growth for more than a few centuries using sunlight on Earth.
 And if we invent something new and different to replace the fully-tapped solar potential, it too will reach thermodynamic limits within a few centuries.

-Connecting some ideas, we found in the previous section that we would be consuming the sun's entire output in 1,400 years at the 2.3% growth rate.
-It stands to reason that if we used a sun's worth of energy confined to the surface of the earth, the (smaller) surface would necessarily be hotter than the sun (in 1,400 years), just like a light bulb filament is hotter than human skin despite putting out the same powerâowing to the difference in area.[^1]
+Connecting some ideas, we found in the previous section that we would be consuming the sun's entire output in 1400 years at the 2.3% growth rate.
+It stands to reason that if we used a sun's worth of energy confined to the surface of the earth, the (smaller) surface would necessarily be hotter than the sun (in 1,400 years), just like a light bulb filament is hotter than human skin despite putting out the same power - owing to the difference in area.[^19]

 One key aspect of this thermal radiation scenario is that it does not depend on the form of power source.
 It could in principle be fossil fuels, nuclear fission, nuclear fusion, or some form of energy we have not yet realized and may not even have named!
 Whatever it is, it will have to obey thermodynamics.
 Thus, thermodynamics puts a time limit on energy growth on this planet.

-[^1]: 19: This can be gleaned from Eq.
-1.8 or Eq.
-1.9.
+[^19]: This can be gleaned from Eq. {eq}`eq:expgrowth:stefan` or Eq. {eq}`eq:expgrowth:stefansimple`.

-Â© 2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.

--------------------------------------------------------------------------------- Page 12

-# 1 Exponential Growth

-## 1.4 Upshot: Physics Limits Physical Growth
+## Upshot: Physics Limits Physical Growth

 We saw in this chapter that unabated growth leads to absurd results.
 First, we calibrated our intuition in the context of bacteria in jars.
 The key point is that the jar is half full one doubling time before it is full.
 While this seems obvious, it delays the drama to the very end, acting fast to impose hard limits and catch the inhabitants by surprise.
-The conditions that persisted for many generationsâthus taken for grantedâsuddenly change completely.
+The conditions that persisted for many generations - thus taken for granted - suddenly change completely.

 Next, we found that continuing a modest growth rate in energy becomes hopelessly absurd in a matter of centuries.
 Then we saw another side to this coin, in the context of thermal consequences on the surface of the earth if energy growth continues.